 The current skills gap is currently estimated to cost the UK economy £63 billion per year lost in GDP.
 Innovate Her aims to establish a network of school-based academies in an effort to tackle this issue, whilst helping the UK compete on the world stage within the technology sector.

-Yozu has partnered with Liverpool Girl Geeks and we are very proud to say so!
-With only four women working in our office, we are very aware of the gender disparity within the tech industry.
-We believe a change is on the horizon and its something we want to be a part of.
+We have partnered with Liverpool Girl Geeks and we are very proud to say so!
+With only five women working in our office, we are very aware of the gender disparity within the tech industry.
+We believe a change is on the horizon and its something we’d like to be a part of.

-Like any company, there’re decisions to be made and targets to be met, diverse workforces have been proven to work better with each other.
+Like any company, there’re targets to be met, diverse workforces have been proven to work better with each other.
 A recent study concluded that diversity drives better decisions within teams.
 In fact, a diverse team of people will make a decision 60% faster than what same-sex teams will.

 Check out this post from People Management for more information.